Seirdy/seirdy.one/content/posts/website-best-practices.md

 Websites following this page's layout advice shouldn't need much adjustment. {{<indieweb-person first-name="Ahmed" last-name="Shadeed" url="https://ishadeed.com/">}}'s <cite>[RTL Styling 101](https://rtlstyling.com/posts/rtl-styling/)</cite> is a comprehensive guide to what can go wrong and how to fix issues.

-In defense of link under&shy;lines
+In defense of link under&shy;lines {#in-defense-of-link-underlines}
 ----------------------------------

 Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html), and hyperlinks are no exception.
 I disagree.